Onestringlab/learnDL/README.md

-# This is links to learn DL on Youtube
+# There are links for learn DL on Youtube

 ## Patrick Loeber
 PyTorch Tutorials - Complete Beginner Course